sahan/IckleBot/README.md

 * An alternative threading model which simplifies the execution of worker threads and UI tasks.

+* An alternative event model which simplifies the linking of event listeners.

 * Activity state management and configuration of window features.
 <br/>